AeindraAung/edison_android_exercise/README.md

 - Make the UI state immutable as much as possible

 ### Optional
-If we have a time, we want to
+If we have time, we want to
 - (Design) Add the `Top app bar` and update the design 🏰
 - (Testing) Add [JUnit5](https://github.com/mannodermaus/android-junit5) and `mockk`
 - (Gradle) Add a `version catalog` 📗